tessel/t2-hw-test-rig/README.md

 ## Mechanical Model

-Our physical model is shared on [OnShape](http://onshape.com), a cloud-based 3D CAD system that is free for public projects.
-Anyone with an account can view it by searching for "testalator" under public models.
+Our [physical CAD model](https://cad.onshape.com/documents/50a5c011c1d44d7ca5c90fbf) is available on [OnShape](http://onshape.com), a cloud-based 3D CAD system that is free for public projects.
+It supports export in a variety of formats to other 3D CAD tools.

 ## License